 With India’s navy warships on its heels, militants killed two hostages and threw the bodies overboard.
 A Reuters report from 1988 quoted the captain of the 5,000-tonne MV Progress Light, Capt.
 Jaya Davan, saying that 25 more hostages on board would be killed if the Indian warships did not stop pursuit and allow Progress Light unhindered entry into Sri Lanka.

 Following an escalation in confrontation, INS Godavari fired more rounds at MV Progress Light, that hit the ship’s engine room after which the militants surrendered.
-Naval helicopters of INS Betwa transported NSS officials to INS Godavari to help communicate with rescued hostages because the officials understood Dhivehi.
+Then, naval helicopters of INS Betwa transported NSS officials to INS Godavari to help communicate with rescued hostages because the officials could communicate in Dhivehi.

 04:00 hours: NSS headquarters, Maldives